Summary

 10 total

-The brand does not use fur, leather, down, exotic animal skin, or angora.
-It utilizes wool accredited by the Responsible Wool Standard and incorporates recycled exotic animal hair, demonstrating a strong commitment to animal welfare.
+The brand avoids using fur, leather, down, and exotic animal skins.
+They use recycled wool and exotic animal hair, indicating a commitment to animal welfare.